GMLC-TDC/HELICS/docs/user-guide/installation/language.md

 ## HELICS with MATLAB

-The Matlab interface to HELICS is found at [matHELICS](https://github.com/gmlc-tdc/mathelics) repository.
+The Matlab interface to HELICS is found in the [matHELICS](https://github.com/gmlc-tdc/mathelics) repository.

 ## HELICS with Simulink

-A simulink interface to HELICS is found at [simHELICS](https://github.com/gmlc-tdc/simhelics) repository.
-This is a minimalistic interface that is build using simulink S functions.
+A Simulink interface to HELICS is found in the [simHELICS](https://github.com/gmlc-tdc/simhelics) repository.
+This is a minimalistic interface that is built using Simulink S-functions.

 ## HELICS with Octave

-The Octave interface to HELICS is found at [matHELICS](https://github.com/gmlc-tdc/mathelics) repository.
-It is currently built with the Matlab Interface
+The Octave interface to HELICS is found in the [matHELICS](https://github.com/gmlc-tdc/mathelics) repository.
+It is currently built with the Matlab Interface.

 ### Notes